-Trocaire College ensures access to its academic programs, services, and activities on campus to otherwise qualified individuals with disabilities in accordance with guidelines established by Section 504 of the Rehabilitation Act of 1973, and by the Americans with Disabilities Act (ADA) of 1990.
+Trocaire College ensures access to its academic programs, services, and activities on campus to otherwise qualified individuals with disabilities in accordance with guidelines established by Section 504 of the Rehabilitation Act of 1973 and by the Americans with Disabilities Act (ADA) of 1990.
 The Office of Accessibility Services provides advocacy and coordinates appropriate accommodations for students with disabilities.

 Students must meet the technical standards of all academic programs, with or without reasonable accommodations.
 Requests for accommodations are reviewed individually, on a case-by-case basis, to determine whether there are any reasonable accommodations or available options that would permit the student to satisfy the standards.
-An accommodation is not reasonable if it poses a direct threat to the health and safety of self or others, if making it requires a substantial modification in an essential element of the curriculum, if it lowers academic standards, or poses an undue administrative or financial burden.
+An accommodation is not reasonable if it poses a direct threat to the health and safety of self or others, if making it requires a substantial modification in an essential element of the curriculum, if it lowers academic standards, or if it poses an undue administrative or financial burden.

-The College adopts the definitions used by the United States Department of Justice for the purposes of Title II of the Americans with Disabilities Act, in section 35.104 of volume 28 of the Code of Federal Regulations (28 CFR 35.104).
-Consistent with that regulation, the College also adopts the following definitions.
+The College adopts the definitions used by the United States Department of Justice for the purposes of Title II of the Americans with Disabilities Act, in Section 35.104 of Volume 28 of the Code of Federal Regulations (28 CFR 35.104).
+Consistent with that regulation, the College also adopts the following definitions:

-- A. Student with a disability means a person who: - 1.
-Is enrolled as a student in the College, or seeks to enroll as a student in the College, and who has a physical or mental impairment that substantially limits one or more major life activities: - 2.
-Has a record of having such an impairment; or - 3.
-Is regarded as having such as impairment. - B. Qualified student with a disability means a student with a disability who with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of College services or participation in College programs or activities. - Major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
-Major life activities also include major body functions, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions. - D. Accommodation Requests: The Office of Accessibility Services in the Wellness Center is the central point of contact for making requests to determine eligibility for reasonable accommodations in accordance with applicable laws.
+- A. Student with a Disability: A person who: - 1. is enrolled as a student at the College or seeks to enroll as a student at the College, and who has a physical or mental impairment that substantially limits one or more major life activities. - 2. has a record of having such an impairment. - 3. is regarded as having such an impairment. - B. Qualified Student with a Disability: A student with a disability who with or without reasonable modifications to rules, policies, or practices, the removal of architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of College services or participation in college programs or activities. - C. Major Life Activities: These include, but are not limited to caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+Major life activities also include major body functions including but not limited to functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions. - D. Accommodation Requests: The Office of Accessibility Services in the Wellness Center is the central point of contact for making requests to determine eligibility for reasonable accommodations in accordance with applicable laws.

-It is the responsibility of the student seeking disability related accommodations to contact the Office of Accessibility Services and self-identify as a student with a disability.
+It is the responsibility of the student seeking disability-related accommodations to contact the Office of Accessibility Services and self-identify as a student with a disability.

 Students will be asked to be part of an interactive process to determine reasonable accommodations.
-Students should be prepared to provide documentation from a licensed provider in regards to their disability diagnosis, current functioning, and recommendations for accommodations.
+Students should be prepared to provide documentation from a licensed provider in regard to their disability diagnosis, current functioning, and recommendations for accommodations.
 Students must complete an intake with the Office of Accessibility Services to determine what accommodations they may be eligible for.
 Requests for accommodations are evaluated based on the review of documentation provided as well as the student's self-report and observations regarding current functioning.